ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_05_Lab5_Ex2_Retention_Tags_Policies.md

 ### Task 3 – Create a Retention Policy in the Security and Compliance Center

-As part of your pilot project for Adatum, you will create a retention policy in the Security & Compliance Center to preserve the content of all Exchange Online mailboxes from deletion for 7 years after the last modification.
+Now that Holly has created a retention policy through the Exchange Admin Center, she wants to do the same in the Security & Compliance Center.
+For this policy, Holly wants to preserve the content of all Exchange Online mailboxes from deletion for 7 years after the last modification.

 1. In **Microsoft Edge**, select the **Security &amp; Compliance Center** tab if it's still open; otherwise, open a new browser tab and enter the following URL in the address bar: **https://protection.office.com**